fpeterek/parallel-algorithms/kmeans/README.md

 # K-means

-Parallel implementation of the K-means clustering algorithm.
+Parallelized implementation of the K-means clustering algorithm.
 Dataset is randomly generated for demonstration purposes.

 The preferred environment to run the script is GNU/Linux as the code